saramammar/github-slideshow/README.md

 Create a branch, use whatever name you like.
 Feel free to use the suggested name below.
 ` git branch my-slide `

+Or Create a new branch by issuing the command:
+` git checkout -b new_branch `

 Push the branch to GitHub:
 ` git push --set-upstream origin <BRANCH-NAME> `